Last Updated by

 Optical ports provide local access for service engineers during installation or maintenance of energy meters.

 Households have physical access to their energy meter and might try to get access to the meter software.

-The optical interface for smart meters from almost every manufacturer is specified in the IEC 62056-21.
+The optical interface and communication heads for smart meters from almost every manufacturer are specified in the IEC 62056-21.
 (The US-American ANSI C12.18 is not covered by this article.)

 Main functions that can be accessed using optical communication

 - Billing data readout

 - TOU (Time of Use) readout and modification

 Note: During the production process electronic meters need to be adjusted.
 This is done by writing correction values in a dedicated memory inside the meter.
 This correction values are protected against external access and can not be overwritten once the meter has left the manufacturing site.
 There are different protection solutions.
 Some manufacturers are using the optical port for adjustment and lock later this memory section.
 CLOU meters are using a special port on the PCB for adjustment, which has no physical connection with the infrared port in compliance with the Measuring Instruments Directive (MID).

 Protection of the Optical Port